KannonZenetism/zenetism-field-physics/structural-forensics/sfx/adjacency-register-bleed-and-classification-void.md

 It names a practical mechanism:

 1. A distinctive register enters a public, semi-public, or model-mediated field.
-2. That register becomes available as a pattern of style, syntax, cadence, symbol-use, and conceptual relation.
+2. That register becomes available as a pattern of style, syntax, cadence, symbol-placement, and conceptual relation.
 3. Humans, AI systems, hybrid workflows, or automated accounts reproduce partial features of that register.
 4. The reproduction may be imperfect, inverted, hollow, or repurposed.
 5. Platforms classify the original and the reproductions as adjacent because they share visible markers.